UCBoulder/tardigrade_hydra/README.rst

 Project Description
 *******************

+.. project-brief-start-do-not-remove

 A stub repository for C++ development projects in W-13.

 This repository will contain the necessary setup files to integrate C++ doc strings, `CMake`_, `Doxygen`_, `Sphinx`_, and `Breathe`_ for a complete build system with integrated documentation.
-It will also include the necessary hooks to commonly used C++ libraries for constitutive modeling.
+It includes template `Conda`_ build, package, and deployment to the `AEA Conda channel`_.
+It includes the necessary hooks to commonly used AEA C++ libraries for constitutive modeling.
 This stub repository also includes template hooks for integrating C++ code as Abaqus subroutines.

     **NOTE**

     You can use this repo as a stub for fortran projects as well!
 A step-by-step may never happen because c++ is the future of W-13 subroutines.
 For now, refer to the following references:

     * `CMake for Fortran example CMakeLists.txt <https://gitlab.kitware.com/cmake/community/-/wikis/doc/cmake/languages/fortran/ForFortranExample>`_
     * `CMake documentation starting point <https://cmake.org/cmake/help/v3.14/module/CheckFortranSourceRuns.html>`_
     * `Stack Overflow thread <https://stackoverflow.com/questions/12705562/using-cmake-with-fortran>`_
     * `Doxygen comments for Fortran <https://www.doxygen.nl/manual/docblocks.html#fortranblocks>`_

+.. project-brief-end-do-not-remove

 Information
 ===========